mohsenBanan/mohsenBanan/readme.md

 Much of what you find on GitHub today represents the surrogate activities of tunnel-vision technocrats (sec 12.1.7).
 These engineers often produce or improve component-oriented FOSS projects that are typically tactical and limited in scope.
-These projects often come with corporate-friendly "permissive" licenses, ultimately catering to the interests of large American proprietary internet service providers.
+These often come with corporate-friendly "permissive" licenses, ultimately catering to the interests of large American proprietary internet service providers.
 ByStar, however, follows a different model.
-ByStar's Git repositories are structured as public GitHub organizations that align with the architecture of ByStar itself.
+ByStar's repositories are structured as public GitHub organizations that align with the architecture of ByStar itself.
 All these components primarily contribute to our own digital ecosystem, exclusively composed of Libre-Halaal software subjected